Our Methodology

 All adjustments are summed and then capped at ±20% of the Riegel baseline before being applied.
 The cap exists because the adjustments are additive approximations.
 Stacking five independent factors compounds their individual errors.
 A runner with low mileage, a short long run, hot weather, a hilly course, and a 5K source race could theoretically reach a 37% total adjustment, which would produce a nonsensical output.
 The cap prevents the model from eating itself.
 If your inputs push against the cap, treat the output as a lower bound and approach the race with significant caution.

 Temperature penalties are not applied uniformly.
-Research by Ely and colleagues established that slower marathon runners are disproportionately affected by heat.
+Research by Ely et al. (2007, Med Sci Sports Exerc 39(3):487–493) established that slower marathon runners are disproportionately affected by heat.
 They spend substantially more time on course, accumulating heat stress across a longer duration.
 The model accounts for this by scaling the base penalty according to predicted pace.

 We start with a base penalty for the temperature band, then multiply it by a pace-scaling factor: